Ever wanted to make something glow? You can with the amazing tool that is Photoshop! The best news is that it isn’t as hard as you might think.

 Glowing Things in Photoshop

-A few weeks ago, I showed you how to make eyes glow in Photoshop.
-The method I chose for that tutorial was quick that involves painting white over the eyes.
+In my other tutorial, I showed you how to make eyes glow in Photoshop.
+The method I chose for that tutorial was quick that involved painting white over the eyes.

 But what if you want to keep some details in the object that’s glowing?
 That’s what we’re going to look at today with this photo I got from Pexels.com.
 Let’s get started!